GreenInfo-Network/persquaremile-public/psm_documentation.md

 ## **Source Data**

-The data used in the tool consisted of:
+The data used in the analysis consisted of:

 * Data for species biodiversity from California Department of Fish and Wildlife’s Areas of Conservation Emphasis (ACE) **Combined Biodiversity Summary**
   * About this data: [Areas of Conservation Emphasis (ACE)](https://wildlife.ca.gov/Data/Analysis/ACE)